Data4DM/BayesSD/README.md

  ![[Pasted image 20220715025016.png]]

-For more information, refer to  [this](https://mc-stan.org/docs/reference-manual/statistical-variable-taxonomy.html#statistical-variable-taxonomy) section of Stan manual.

-#### create_stan_program_estimator

-Most estimation can be placed under the umbrella of generalized linear regression which has the form of $EY = \phi()$ `generator` synthesize data with `generated quantities` block while `estimator` samples posterior draws with all blocks except `generated quantities` (five: data, transformed data, parameter, transformed parameter, model).
-As model gets more complex, where to define each variable with what parameterization led to stark computational cost but for now, noting the model and better understanding of how each block, refer to [this](https://mc-stan.org/docs/reference-manual/blocks.html) section of Stan manual which is well summarized in [this](https://mc-stan.org/docs/reference-manual/overview-of-stans-program-blocks.html#variable-read-write-and-definition-summary) table.
+#### how `create_stan_program_estimator` works under the hood

-It first creates abstract syntax tree as described in [this](https://pysd.readthedocs.io/en/master/structure/vensim_translation.html) pysd vensim translation section then creates dependency graph for topological sort.
+It first creates abstract syntax tree as described in [this](https://pysd.readthedocs.io/en/master/structure/vensim_translation.html) pysd vensim translation section then builds dependency graph for topological sort.
 This is needed as Stan requires all variables to be orderly declared.
 For instance, if `c=a+b` then, we make sure declaration of `a` or `b` precedes that of `c`.

-The aim is to get the minimal input from users for estiamtion process; for instance, repair and inventory model (`Repair.mdl, Inventory.mdl`) file under VensimModels folder, `stan_builder.build_function_block`  receives the following input: predictor and outcome.
+The aim is to get the minimal input from users for calibration process; for instance, repair and inventory model (`Repair.mdl, Inventory.mdl`) file under VensimModels folder, `stan_builder.build_function_block`  receives the following input: predictor and outcome.
 ```
-stan_builder.build_function_block(["failure_count", "repair_time"], ["battle_field", "repair_shop"])
+stan_builder.create_stan_program(["failure_count", "repair_time"], ["battle_field", "repair_shop"])

 stan_builder.create_stan_program(["demand"], ["inventory", "backlog"])
 ```

-For each Stan block which is explained in